slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"It’s so hard to forget pain, but it’s even harder to remember sweetness.
 We have no scar to show for happiness.
 We learn so little from peace."
 -- Chuck Palahniuk*

+> *"A life spent making mistakes is not only more honourable, but more useful, than a life spent doing nothing."
+-- George Bernard Shaw*

+> *"You’re going to make mistakes in life.
+It’s what you do after the mistakes that counts."
+-- Brandi Chastain*

 ### On anger

 Anger is a punishment we give ourselves for someone else’s mistake.

 ### On scars

-> *"A life spent making mistakes is not only more honourable, but more useful, than a life spent doing nothing."
--- George Bernard Shaw*
+> *"A scar is not an injury.
+A scar is an healing.
+After an injury, a scar is what makes you whole."
+-- China Mieville*

 Don’t punish yourself for failing.
 Failing is learning.

 You are more than your mistakes.
 Past mistakes are meant to guide you, not to define you.

-> *"Sorrow is better than fear.
-Fear is a journey, a terrible journey.
-But, sorrow is at least an arriving."
--- Alan Paton*
+> *"The scars you acquire by exercising courage will never make you feel inferior."
+-- Giovanni Battista Cima*

 > *"It’s not just other people we need to forgive.
 Sometimes we need to forgive ourselves."
 -- Mitch Albom*

-> *"You’re going to make mistakes in life.
-It’s what you do after the mistakes that counts."
--- Brandi Chastain*

 > *"Someone I loved once gave me a box full of darkness.
 It took me years to understand that this too, was a gift."
 -- Mary Oliver*